esper-io/dev-docs/docs/home/console/device-template/imei-provisioning-template/index.md

     ![Device Template](../../../assets/OLD_DASHBOARD/imei_real.png)

-## The csv file containing the IMEI's and serial numbers should adhere to the below conditions
+## The CSV file containing the IMEI's and serial numbers should adhere to the below conditions

-* The IMEI numbers and serial numbers can be entered separated by comma in the csv file
+* The IMEI numbers and serial numbers can be entered separated by comma in the CSV file
 * The IMEI numbers should be valid 15 digits.
 Serial numbers do not have any validation.
 * File should not be empty
 * The first line and column of the excel file should be exactly* "imei1, imei2, serialnumber"